UniversalDependencies/UD_Northwest_Gbaya-Autogramm/README.md

 # Introduction

-The treebank is an automatic conversion of the [mSUD_Northwest_Gbaya-Autogramm]([https://github.com/surfacesyntacticud/SUD_Zaar-Autogramm](https://github.com/surfacesyntacticud/mSUD_Northwest_Gbaya-Autogramm)), which was extracted from Paulette Roulon's corpus in Elan format ([https://corpafroas.huma-num.fr/Archives/corpus.php](https://corporan.huma-num.fr/Archives/corpus.php?codeLangue=GYA)).
+The treebank is an automatic conversion of the [mSUD_Northwest_Gbaya-Autogramm](https://github.com/surfacesyntacticud/mSUD_Northwest_Gbaya-Autogramm), which was extracted from Paulette Roulon's corpus in Elan format ([https://corpafroas.huma-num.fr/Archives/corpus.php](https://corporan.huma-num.fr/Archives/corpus.php?codeLangue=GYA)).

 Sentences are annotated with the following metadata:

  - `sent_id` (which indicates the source file and the segmentation identifier in the source file)
  - `speaker_id` (which identifies the turn of speech)
  - `sound_url` (which enables playback of the audio recording) (to be added)
- - `seṅt_timecode` (which enables playback of the sentence)
+ - `sent_timecode` (which enables playback of the sentence)
  - `text` (lexical tokenization)
  - `text_fr` (French interpretation)